-Lindner's excellent quality is not left to chance, but is assured by a sophisticated quality management system, demonstrated by our certification to ISO 9001:2000.
-Samples taken during production are tested against a full range of technical parameters such as statics, deflection, dimensional accuracy, adhesive values, etc. (over 100 criteria in all).
-Our labs are equipped with ultra-modern test equipment, and constantly test edge trims, adhesives, zinc layer thickness etc.
+Lindner's excellent quality is not left to chance, but is assured by a sophisticated quality management system, demonstrated by our certification to ISO 9001.
+Samples taken during production are tested against a full range of technical parameters such as stability, breaking load, dimensional accuracy, adhesive values, etc. (over 100 test criteria in all).
+Our test labs are equipped with ultra-modern test equipment, and constantly test edge trims, adhesives, zinc layer thickness etc.

 Independent institutes test all systems to the accepted standards for noise, fire safety and mechanical resistance.
 Tests meeting European standards and certification for almost all European countries are part of our portfolio.
-In the International sales areas we have respective attestations.
+We also have the respective evidences for international sales areas.